 The current state of the law in the UK puts e-scooters into the classification of ‘motor vehicles’ by default under the Road Traffic Act 1988.
 At the same time, they would not be type-approved even within the lightest category of motor vehicle, AM, or light mopeds, as they would require a seat, indicators, and are designed for faster speeds (between 15.5mph and 28mph), mandatory helmets and so on.
 These vehicles are not allowed in the cycle lane, which is where e-scooters would mostly be ridden, and have been ridden during the e-scooter trials.

 When can I ride my e-scooter legally in the UK?

 One can ride an e-scooter on private land with land owner’s permission currently (2022).
 However, we have to wait for the new Transport Bill to be passed to ride e-scooters on the road and cycle lane.
-There is speculation by the WMG that the new bill could be passed at some point in 2023.
+There was speculation by the WMG that the new bill could be passed at some point in 2023.
 But it is looking for likely that the new Transport Bill will now be pushed back to 2024.

 Check out our full collection of Swifty Scooters

 Why does the government always deny and slow down the process to better our transport?
 I myself cannot walk or drive due to a spine injury and medication so I brought an e scooter to help me get to the shop and back but now if I use something that betters my lifestyle I might face fines or my e scooter being destroyed ?
 Embrace the future that betters individuals life’s and the planet … stop this money grabbing controlling everyone out of fear… mines got lights and restricted speed of 15 but I ride 10 mph max